occiware/MartServer/doc/userjson.md

-# User documentation json parser.
+# User documentation, the json parser
 This give some examples of usage with json input and output.

 All theses examples use curl to execute queries on the server.